Lob2018/SudokuFX/README.md

                 3. Manage your benchmark tests in the `fr.softsf.sudokufx.benchmark` package
                 4. **Once benchmarking is complete, uncomment `<excludeGroupIds>org.openjdk.jmh</excludeGroupIds>` and `<exclude>fr/softsf/sudokufx/benchmark/**/*.java</exclude>` in the `pom.xml`**

+## Contributing

+We welcome all contributions to SudokuFX — whether it's bug fixes, new features, documentation, or ideas.

+Please read our [Contributing Guide](./CONTRIBUTING.md) to get started.
+It includes setup instructions, coding standards, commit conventions, and more.

+## Code of Conduct

+We are committed to fostering a welcoming and respectful community.
+Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) before participating.

 ## Contributors